xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+9, 2023
+   * Work on Activity 1.7.2.
+   * Watch [this](https://youtu.be/_mZc3UzJsf0) video on continuous function, and [this](https://youtu.be/lt8hhfjoHbg) video on differentiable function.
+   * Start working on Week 5 Assignment.

+ * Feb.
 8, 2023
    * Complete Week 4 Assignment in WileyPLUS.
    * Complete Preview Activity 1.7.1 (Just Part (a) and Part (b)).